bowmanjd/vimtalk/slides/presentation.md

 Notes:

 Bram pursued what I would call a "benevolent dictator" model of leadership in an open source software project.
-It was a labor of love.
+It was a labor of love, it was his baby.
 He was a gatekeeper, tending the product.
-But for some it was like the sign says "You got to have a membership card to get inside" Huh
+But open source developers are an eager bunch and for some, his gatekeeping felt like the sign says "You got to have a membership card to get inside" Huh

 |||